 City of Gold

 You might be familiar with beloved Los Angeles Times food critic Jonathan Gold, who died in 2018.
 Throughout his life, Gold had an unparalleled love for the local food scene.
-“Los Angeles is a young city,” he wrote, “but it has always had its own cuisine, based on the quality of its produce, the ease of its style, the pleasantness of being able to barbecue outside in your shirtsleeves almost every day of the year.”
+“Los Angeles is a young city,” he wrote, “but it has always had its own cuisine, based on the quality of its products, the ease of its style, the pleasantness of being able to barbecue outside in your shirtsleeves almost every day of the year.”
 His passion for the city and its countless eateries was immortalized in City of Gold (2015).
 This documentary follows Gold as he explores the Los Angeles culinary culture.
 Not only will you find his enthusiasm and curiosity immensely contagious, but you will be starving by the end.
 Are you looking to immerse yourself in a vibrant portrait of a diverse food scene?
-Rent City of Gold on Amazon, iTunes, or YouTube for under three dollars.
+The Rent City of Gold on Amazon, iTunes, or YouTube for under three dollars.

 Other Documentaries About Los Angeles

 - Made in L.A.
 (2007) about Latina immigrants working in the local garment industry.

 - Let It Fall: Los Angeles 1982-1992 (2017) about a decade of civil unrest and tension.